The Power Domination Toolbox: Graph Theory

-For a network $G$ and node $v \in V(G)$, the \emph{vertex deleted subgraph}, $G-v$, is the network obtained by removing $v$ from $V(G)$ and removing all edges incident to $v$.
-If $G-v$ is no longer a connected network, then $v$ is a \emph{cut node}.
+For a graph $G$ and edge $xy \in E(G)$, an \emph{edge contraction} (contraction) on $xy$ adds a new vertex $z$ to $G$ such that $z$ is adjacent to any vertex adjacent to either $x$ or $y$ and removes $x$ and $y$ from $G$ as well as any edges incident to $x$ or $y$.

-A \emph{fort}, $F$, in a network $G$ is a non-empty subset of nodes for which no node in $V(G) \setminus F$ is adjacent to exactly one node in $F$ \cite{Fast2018}.
-A terminal fort with corresponding cut node $v$, denoted $F_v$, is a fort in which $v$ is the only node in $V(G) \setminus F_v$ adjacent to nodes in $F_v$.
+For a graph $G$ with subset $X \subseteq V(G)$, the \emph{entrance of $X$} in $G$, written $\supp{X}$, is the set of vertices not in $X$ but adjacent to at least one vertex in $X$.
+A \emph{fort}, $F$, in a graph $G$ is a non-empty subset of vertices for which no vertex in $\supp{F}$ is adjacent to exactly one vertex in $F$ \cite{Fast2018}.
+A \emph{terminal fort} with corresponding cut vertex $v$, denoted $F_v$, is a fort in which $\supp{F}=\{v\}$.
+By way of example, the sets $\{v_1, v_2, v_6\}$ and $\{v_1, v_6\}$ are both forts of the tadpole graph in Figure~\ref{Figure:PendantGraph1} with supports $\{v_3\}$ and $\{v_2, v_3\}$ respectively.
+The set $\{v_1, v_2, v_6\}$ is a terminal fort with corresponding cut vertex $v_3$.